koala345/eth2-validator-setup/README.md

 Target machine: Ubuntu 18 or 20.
 Raspberry PI 4 (with Ubuntu Server 20) should work as well.
 For further minimum system requirements please visit this page: https://docs.prylabs.network/docs/install/linux

+Don't have hardware?
+This project contains a Vagrant file, with which you can spin up the entire stack in a Virtualbox Ubuntu VM image.
+Vagrant instructions down below.

 Local Machine: You will need to have Python and Ansible installed locally.
 This can be installed with Pip on Mac/Linux: https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#from-pip